Bo Hines

 Nxum Group (co-founded by Bo Hines and father Todd Hines) donated M in pro-Trump billboard advertisements to MAGA Inc Super PAC one week before Nov 2024 election.
 Nxum portfolio includes Today Is America, an anti-woke media org targeting Gen Z where Hines served as CEO.
 Trump appointed Hines to lead crypto council in Dec 2024, taking office Jan 2025.

-REVOLVING DOOR: Bo Hines resigned White House crypto council Aug 9 2025.
+Bo Hines resigned from the White House crypto council Aug 9 2025.
 By Aug 19 (~10 days later) he announced joining Tether as strategic advisor.
-On Sep 12 2025 Tether unveiled USA₮ (USAT) stablecoin and appointed Hines as CEO of Tether US division, headquartered in Charlotte NC.
-USAT is explicitly designed to comply with the GENIUS Act — the law Hines championed.
-Anchorage Digital (federally regulated crypto bank) is GENIUS Act-compliant issuer.
-Cantor Fitzgerald manages reserves.
-Hines went from writing the rules to leading the primary beneficiary in ~5 weeks.
+On Sep 12 2025 Tether unveiled the USA₮ (USAT) stablecoin and appointed Hines as CEO of its Tether US division, headquartered in Charlotte NC.
+USAT is designed to comply with the GENIUS Act, the law Hines championed.
+Anchorage Digital (a federally regulated crypto bank) is the GENIUS Act-compliant issuer and Cantor Fitzgerald manages reserves.
+Hines moved from writing the rules to leading a primary beneficiary in roughly five weeks.

-TRUMP FAMILY CRYPTO CONFLICTS CONTEXT: Trump family operates World Liberty Financial (WLF) which issued USD1 stablecoin.
-WLF co-founders include Eric, Don Jr, and Barron Trump plus Steve Witkoff and sons.
-USD1 used in B Binance investment from Abu Dhabi MGX fund.
+The Trump family operates World Liberty Financial (WLF), which issued the USD1 stablecoin.
+WLF co-founders include Eric, Don Jr., and Barron Trump plus Steve Witkoff and sons.
+USD1 was used in a Binance investment from the Abu Dhabi MGX fund.
 Trump's TRUMP meme coin launched Jan 2025.
-Bo Hines as White House crypto council director was simultaneously advancing regulatory framework that benefited Trump family's own crypto ventures.
-No ethics recusal framework in place.
+As White House crypto council director, Bo Hines was simultaneously advancing a regulatory framework that benefited the Trump family's own crypto ventures, with no ethics recusal framework in place.

-REVOLVING DOOR: Bo Hines resigned from White House crypto council Aug 9, 2025.
+Bo Hines resigned from the White House crypto council Aug 9, 2025.
 Within 10 days (Aug 19), Tether announced him as Strategic Advisor for Digital Assets & U.S. Strategy.
-On Sep 12, 2025, Tether unveiled USAT stablecoin and appointed Hines as CEO of Tether USAT division (age 29).
+On Sep 12, 2025, Tether unveiled the USAT stablecoin and appointed Hines as CEO of the Tether USAT division (age 29).
 USAT is designed specifically to comply with the GENIUS Act that Hines helped draft while in government.
 Headquarters in Charlotte, NC.

-USAT CORPORATE STRUCTURE: USAT is a U.S.-regulated dollar-backed stablecoin by Tether.
-Anchorage Digital Bank (OCC-regulated, first federally chartered crypto bank) is the token issuer.
+USAT is a U.S.-regulated, dollar-backed stablecoin by Tether.
+Anchorage Digital Bank (OCC-regulated, the first federally chartered crypto bank) is the token issuer.
 Cantor Fitzgerald is the designated reserve custodian managing T-bill reserves.
-USAT Holdings Inc (FL corp P25000057870) was incorporated Oct 17, 2025, in St. Petersburg FL, officer: Serkan Yigit.
-Tether CEO Paolo Ardoino described it as targeting the US market under GENIUS Act framework.
+USAT Holdings Inc (FL corp P25000057870) was incorporated Oct 17, 2025, in St. Petersburg FL, with Serkan Yigit listed as officer.
+Tether CEO Paolo Ardoino described it as targeting the US market under the GENIUS Act framework.
 USAT launched Jan 2026.

-CANTOR FITZGERALD-TETHER-LUTNICK NEXUS: Cantor Fitzgerald manages majority of Tether reserves (80B+ in Treasuries), acquired 5% stake in Tether for ~600M.
+Cantor Fitzgerald manages the majority of Tether reserves (80B+ in Treasuries) and acquired a 5% stake in Tether for ~600M.
 Howard Lutnick (former Cantor CEO) served as Trump-Vance transition co-chair, then became 41st US Commerce Secretary.
 Lutnick 'vouched for Tether when few others would.'
 Cantor is now USAT's reserve custodian.
-This creates a triangle: Lutnick (Commerce Sec) -> Cantor Fitzgerald (Tether stakeholder/custodian) -> Tether/USAT (Bo Hines, ex-WH crypto czar).
-All parties benefited from the GENIUS Act framework.
+The arrangement links Lutnick (Commerce Secretary), Cantor Fitzgerald (Tether stakeholder and custodian), and Tether/USAT (Bo Hines, former White House crypto director), each positioned to benefit from the GENIUS Act framework.

 Bo Hines (b.
 Aug 29 1995) served as White House crypto czar Jan 20-Aug 9 2025, then joined Tether as strategic adviser Aug 19 (10 days later), promoted to CEO of Tether USAT Sep 12 (34 days).
 During WH tenure helped pass GENIUS Act (Jul 18 2025) - the exact regulatory framework Tether USAT was designed to comply with.
 Named as Tether designee director on Twenty One Capital (XXI) board.
 No OGE ethics review found.
 Stayed on as Special Government Employee for AI while working at Tether.